 The remaining bits, VS, VR, OC, VBS, GSU, and DSO are all derived from the contents of the diagnostic registers.
-These bits are only cleared when the corresponding contents of the diagnostic are read and reset, they cannot be reset by reading the status register.
+VS, OC, and VBS are reset either by directly reading the Status register or when the corresponding contents of the diagnostic register are read and reset.
+VR, GSU, and DSO are only cleared when the corresponding contents of the diagnostic register are read; they cannot be reset by reading the Status register.
 A fault indicated on any of the related diagnostic register bits will set the corresponding status bit to 1.
-The related diagnostic register must then be read to determine the exact fault and clear the fault state if the fault condition has cleared.
+In the case of VR, GSU, and DSO faults, the related diagnostic register must be read to determine the exact fault and clear the fault state if the fault condition has cleared.